dmariogatto/certificate-transparency/README.md

 [Blog Post](https://dgatto.com/posts/2020/12/cats-certificate-transparency/)

-The library is designed to be dependency injection friendly, every service class has a matching interfaces.
-However, to get things up and running quickly there is also a static `Instance` class which will construct a lazy singletons for both `ILogListService` and `CertificateTransparencyVerifier`.
+The library is designed to be dependency injection friendly, every service class has a matching interface.
+However, to get things up and running quickly there is also a static `Instance` class which will construct lazy singletons for both `ILogListService` and `CertificateTransparencyVerifier`.

 If you want to provide a custom list of included and excluded domains to these static instances you must first call `Instance.InitDomains`.
 By default validation will be enabled for all TLS secured domains.